Lakshminarayan-p/YALI-IPS/README.md

-YALI - An IPS model with honeypot
+YALI - An IPS model